‘‘Media Diversity: Why does it matter?” – Radisson Blu, Golden Lane, Dublin 8 – Monday 6th February 2012

-‘‘Media Diversity: Why does it matter” is being held at a critical time in media history with the emergence and dominance of multi-national media corporations across the EU.
+‘‘Media Diversity: Why does it matter” was held at a critical time in media history with the emergence and dominance of multi-national media corporations across the EU.
 Questions of dominance, diversity, fragmentation and the increasing challenge of new media technologies have presented serious challenges for media owners, legislators, regulators, journalists and citizens alike.
-The conference is timely as an Irish Government Bill dealing with regulation and media mergers will be published later this year.
+The conference is timely as an Irish Government Bill dealing with regulation and media mergers was due to be published later that year.

 Featuring contributions from politicians, academics and journalists the conference will explore the implications for traditional notions of democratic accountability and journalistic independence where there is a lack of diversity in media ownership, asking is such diversity important?
 However the conference will also address the issue of whether some consolidation is necessary in order to ensure a strong indigenous Irish Media, and if online media can provide an alternative and more democratic form than traditional media.